vijay151096/mimoto/README.md

 # mimoto
-This is the mobile server backend supporting mobileid.
+This is the mobile server backend supporting Inji.

 ## Requirements
 - Java SE 11